All Lights India International Film Festival

-All Lights India International Film festival (ALIIFF), is an annual film festival of India conducted in Hyderabad.
+All Lights India International Film festival (ALIIFF) is an annual film festival of India conducted in Hyderabad.
 It is usually conducted in December every year.
 The 4th edition was held from Dec 1-4, 2018 at PVR Inorbit Mall, Hyderabad.
 Popular Malayalam film actor and national award-winning director Balachandra Menon was the festival director of the 2018 edition.

 History

 The first edition of ALIIFF was held in 2015 in Kochi, Kerala.
 The second and third editions were held at Ramoji Film City in Hyderabad.
 The film festival was founded by Sohan Roy, Hollywood director of Indian origin and a media entrepreneur.

 ALIIFF is part of the Indywood Film Carnival and has introduced some notable films such as Theeb which later went on to win the Oscar in Foreign Films category in 2015.
 Popular regional superstars such as Mohanlal, Kamal Hassan and Venkatesh have been patrons of the event in the past.
 The event is managed by the All Lights Film Society.
-Nisha Joseph is the Artistic Director of ALIIFF.
+Nisha Joseph aka Nisha Jose is the Artistic Director of ALIIFF.

 The 2017 edition saw films as part of 6 competitive and 9 non-competitive categories.
 Every year, the festival awards the Golden Frame Award to the best film.

 Veteran Film director and winner of Dadasaheb Phalke Lifetime Achievement Award, Shyam Benegal was the festival director of the 2017 edition.